Can Fin Homes Limited (BOM:511196)

 • Q1 24/25

-Q1 FY25 saw a 6% drop in disbursements due to election-related slowdown, but June rebounded strongly.
-FY25 guidance remains at INR 10,500 crore disbursements and 15% AUM growth, with spreads and NIM expected to stay above 2.5% and 3.5% respectively.
+Q1 FY25 saw a 6% YoY decline in disbursements due to election-related slowdown, but June and July trends are positive.
+Guidance for FY25 remains at INR 10,500 crore disbursements, 15% AUM growth, and stable spreads and NIM, with improvement expected if government housing schemes are announced.

 Fiscal Year 2024